DRSY/MoTIS/README.md

 - [x] Reducing memory consumption of models: runtime memory 1GB -> 490MB via a smaller yet effective distilled ViT model.

 # About Us
 This project is actively maintained by [ADAPT](http://adapt.seiee.sjtu.edu.cn/) lab from Shanghai Jiao Tong University.
 We expect it to continually integrate more advanced features and better cross-modal search experience.
+If you have any problems, welcome to file an issue.